 In this case, the scheduler will focus on overall available manpower per craft and load the schedule based on priorities and needs, but leave the individual personnel management, such as work assignment to a specific person, to craft supervisors.

 This scheduling is characterized by multiple schedulers for a single interlinked facility, where each is independent and manages their own backlogs, workload, and priorities.
-Commonly, the schedulers are separated by site areas, such as production lines, or by crafts, such as major crafts, support crafts, and contractors.
+Commonly, the schedulers are separated by site areas, such as production lines, or by crafts (major crafts, support crafts, and contractors).
 In these cases, each scheduler is more into the weeds of the jobs daily, where they will know the individuals and manage all aspects of their schedule down to the person, and sometimes fulfill more of a dual planner/scheduler role.

 Both options provide advantages and challenges within a maintenance organization and require different levels of maturity.
 Setting up the right format for your overall goals and maintenance strategy is very important.
 As industry expert Doc Palmer points out in his article, “Centralized vs. Decentralized Maintenance,” “Centralized maintenance naturally values schedules, while decentralized maintenance values priorities.